-- Having developed the Strategic Internal Audit Plan, the Annual Internal Audit Plan is an extract of this for the forthcoming financial year (see Appendix 4).
-The plan includes the areas being reviewed by Internal Audit, the number of days for each review, the quarter during which the audit will take place and a brief summary and purpose of the review. - 5.2 The Annual Internal Audit Plan for 2023/24 totals 356 days, encompassing 25 internal audit reviews, two of which cover IT processes. - 5.3 Audit verification work concerning audit recommendations implemented to improve the Council's internal control environment will also be undertaken throughout the financial year. - Depending on any changes to the control environment over the year, the annual internal audit plan may need to be revised to respond to emerging risks.
+- Having developed the Strategic Internal Audit Plan, the annual Internal Audit Plan is an extract of this for the forthcoming financial year (see Appendix 4).
+The plan includes the areas being reviewed by Internal Audit, the number of days for each review, the quarter during which the audit will take place and a summary and purpose of the review. - 5.2 The annual Internal Audit Plan for 2024/25 totals 320 audit days, encompassing 23 internal audit reviews, three of which cover IT processes, and three advisory pieces of work. - 5.3 Audit verification work concerning audit recommendations implemented to improve the Council's internal control environment will also be undertaken throughout the financial year. - Depending on any changes to the control environment over the year, the annual Internal Audit Plan may need to be revised to respond to emerging risks.
 The Head of Internal Audit will regularly review the Corporate Risk Register and report through to the Committee any necessary changes to the plan of work.